 SELECT restart_LSN FROM pg_replication_slots WHERE slot_name = 'replication_slot_name';

-When full load is taking place, make sure that foreign keys and triggers aren't included for migration.
-AWS DMS migrates tables in alphabetical order, but it doesn't know which tables are parent tables and which are child tables.
-So, AWS DMS might try to migrate child tables first.
-AWS DMS then stops the tables from migrating because of a foreign key violation.
-So, either suppress or don't include foreign keys on the target during migration.
+During full load, check that the target database doesn't include foreign keys and triggers.
+DMS migrates tables in alphabetical order and doesn't distinguish between parent tables and child tables.
+DMS might try to migrate child tables first.
+If DMS migrates the child tables first, then this causes the migration to stop because of a foreign key violation.
+Either suppress or remove foreign keys on the target during migration.

-Triggers must never be present on a target during migration because they perform several processes that might corrupt data on the target.
-Add any triggers at cut-over.
+Important: Never include triggers on a target during migration because they can run several processes that corrupt data on the target.
+Add triggers after migration completes and the target becomes the production database.

 Turn on Full LOB Mode when migrating JSON Data

-When you migrate LOB in the form of JSON, turn on full LOB Mode so that JSON format isn't truncated.
-If you use Limited LOB mode, data truncation might occur.
-Then, AWS DMS makes sure that the table fails because the JSON is in the wrong format.
+When you migrate large binary objects (LOB) in the form of JSON, turn on full LOB mode so that DMS doesn't truncate the JSON format.
+If you use limited LOB mode, then data truncation might occur.
+Then, DMS fails the table because the JSON is in an invalid format.

-Make sure that the primary key field is not TEXT data type
+Confirm that the primary key field doesn't use the TEXT data type

 Check that the primary key field is not TEXT, especially if full LOB mode is turned on.
-You might experience DUPLICATES of NULLs because AWS DMS treats TEXT data type as LOB.
-So, during full load, AWS DMS tries to make the primary key NULL, and then reports a duplicate because there are many text columns with the same value.
-The error is never treated as "NULL not allowed on Primary Key", but as duplicates.
-This can be a difficult issue to discover and resolve, so always confirm that your primary key field is not TEXT to avoid the issue.
+DMS treats the TEXT data type as LOB.
+During full load, DMS tries to set the primary key to NULL, and then reports a duplicate because multiple text columns contain the same value.
+DMS reports the error as a duplicate rather than the "NULL not allowed on Primary Key" error.

-If full load is taking place, allow AWS DMS to create tables on the target.
-When AWS DMS creates tables, it also creates the matching fields without DEFAULT values for the columns.
-Default values on columns can cause unexpected behavior in AWS DMS.
-For example, SERIAL makes AWS DMS migration fail because this field wants to auto create a value.
-See this example:
+During full load, allow DMS to create tables on the target.
+DMS creates the tables with matching fields without DEFAULT values for the columns.
+Default values on columns can cause unexpected behavior in DMS.
+For example, SERIAL causes DMS migration to fail because this field auto-generates a value.

 CREATE TABLE COMPANY (